segganeadel/Panshapening-PFE/readme.md

 # 2 - Metrics :

+For reproducibility we use metric fucntions provided by torchmetrics (a library that provides metrics for pytorch) to evaluate the models. it provides most of the metrics but not all of them, so we need to implement the missing metrics.

+All the metrics that are used :
 ## 1 - ERGAS :
 The ERGAS (Error Relative Global Adimensional Synthesis) is a metric that is used to evaluate the quality of the image, it is defined as the ratio of the Root Mean Square Error (RMSE) to the mean value of the image.
 It is used to evaluate the quality of the image in terms of the **spectral information**.